-A Peace Lily thrives under an optimal watering schedule.
-Your Peace Lily needs to be watered according to the temperature, lighting, ventilation, and surrounding humidity levels.
-But factors related to the size of the pot and the size of the plant also affect how much water your Peace Lily requires as well as the season you are in.
-Spring and Summer are the main growing seasons where your Peace Lily needs more water compared to Autumn and Winter.
+Water a Peace Lily once the soil is almost dry every seven days.
+The temperature, lighting, ventilation, and surrounding humidity levels will influence how fast the soil dries out.
+But factors related to the pot’s size and the plant’s size also affect how much water your Peace Lily requires, as well as the season you are in.
+Spring and Summer are the main growing seasons where your Peace Lily needs more water than Autumn and Winter.

 What Time Should You Water Peace Lily?

 Your Peace Lily will need water once the top half of the soil has become almost dry.
-You should make sure that you water your plant before the leaves start to droop.
+You should ensure you water your plant before the leaves start to sag.

-Water your Peace Lily until you see the water pouring out of the drainage holes.
-Use well-draining potting soil, so that excess water can easily drain out.
+Water your Sphatyphyllium until you see the water pouring out of the drainage holes.
+Use well-draining potting soil so that excess water can easily drain out.